pSUNSET/TwilightForestFinalBoss/docs/CURSEFORGE.md

 this new project was created.

 It isn't just a copy of the original one, but a remake.
+There are several differences between this one and original one.
 I will continue to update this mod until the TwilightForest official mod updates its actual final boss.

+Finally, hope you enjoy this mod!

 ## Original Mod
 * [Twilight Forest Final Boss](https://www.curseforge.com/minecraft/mc-mods/twilight-forest-final-boss) by [D_Angry_Modder](https://www.curseforge.com/members/d_angry_modder)